-Profiting from a fiduciary position, while not expressly forbidden, is a feature that requires careful consideration by both trustees and beneficiaries, and so in this matter the billing of fees for legal services proved both offensive and damaging for the party accused.
+Profiting from a fiduciary position, while not expressly forbidden, is a feature that requires careful consideration by both trustees and beneficiaries, while in this matter, the billing of fees for legal services proved offensive and damaging for the party accused.

 “[U]sed religious, educational and philanthropic schemes as a hypocritical cover for the purpose of serving his own ends.”

 The respondent argued that the terms of the memorandum of association had provided him with rights to both charge and profit from his work, a contention that remained largely unproven at the point of litigation.

 In the first hearing, the judge underemphasised the importance of the accusation levelled, instead focussing on the libellous tone used in the letter; which at the time, was circulated amongst three hundred other college governors.

 Having convinced the jury that the respondent was justified in his collection of payment for legal services, the judge again placed greater weight upon the damaging effects of the written statements; after which, the jury returned a verdict in favour of the respondent with damages set at a lofty 600l.

 Upon appeal, the appellant was left facing a similar outcome, after the Court agreed that the libel charges remained as effective as they would have should the respondent have been proved wrong, thus prompting a final plea before the House of Lords.